Cessna 408 SkyCourier: Development

 The Model 408 was launched on November 28, 2017, by Textron Aviation, with an introduction planned for 2020, as a FAR Part 23 type certified design.
 Like the earlier Cessna 208 Caravan, the 408's design was developed with FedEx Express to match the needs of FedEx Feeder service; FedEx requested an aircraft that could haul 6000 lb, twice the payload of the 208, and could accommodate entire LD3 sized unit load devices.

 FedEx Express was the launch customer, with an order of "50 cargo aircraft and options for 50 more".
 Its unit cost then was $5.5 million.

 Initial wind tunnel tests were completed in March 2018.
 The first flight was originally planned for 2019 and first deliveries anticipated in 2020.
 FedEx initially planned to take monthly deliveries over four years starting in 2020, and a similar pace for a second batch, if it agrees to that option.
 A full-scale mockup of the 19-passenger cabin was displayed at the October 2018 National Business Aviation Association convention.

 The mating of the wing and fuselage of the first aircraft was completed in December 2019.
 By March 2020, initial ground testing was completed, checking the fuel system, engines, avionics interfaces and electrical systems.
 The first flight was completed on May 17, 2020, operating from Beech Factory Airport for a 2-hour and 15-minute flight.
 The prototype aircraft, a passenger version, along with five additional flight and ground test articles, was used for testing leading to certification.
 The second prototype, a freighter version which first flew in August 2020, was the first production-conforming aircraft and was used for testing the engines, propellers, environmental controls and avionics.
 A third test aircraft first flew in September 2020.

 In April 2021, the company anticipated that certification would be completed by year's end and initial deliveries would occur in spring/summer 2022.
 The SkyCourier made its first public appearance at the EAA AirVenture in Oshkosh in 2021.

 By early 2022, the three test aircraft had accumulated over 2,100 flight hours as the first production aircraft for FedEx was rolled out on February 3, 2022.
 Cessna was aiming for certification in the first half of the year before first delivery later in 2022.
 Federal Aviation Administration type certification was granted on March 11, 2022, after 2,100 hours of flight tests.
 Certification by the National Civil Aviation Agency of Brazil was granted on August 8, 2023.
-Transport Canada Civil Aviation granted certification of the type in December 2024.
+Certification was awarded by the Civil Aviation Authority of the Philippines (CAAP) in August 2024, and Transport Canada Civil Aviation granted certification of the type in December 2024.